yogodoshi/pah/README.md

 [![Code Climate][code_climate_badge]][code_climate]
 [![Gemnasium][gemnasium_badge]][gemnasium]

-A rails application template which born from [Startup DEV][startupdev] and now is used to start most projects at [HE:labs][helabs].
+A rails application template which was born from [Startup DEV][startupdev] and now is used to start most projects at [HE:labs][helabs].

 ## Instalation

-Only install the Pah gem:
+Add it to your Gemfile:

     gem install pah